Overview

 General requirements

-- a first-class or strong upper second-class undergraduate degree with honours in a related subject, or
+- a first-class or strong upper second-class undergraduate degree with honours in a related subject

 Applicants who have a Level 4 vocational qualification rather than an undergraduate degree may be considered.
 In exceptional circumstances, applicants who have substantial experience in a relevant profession (eg one related to building analysis and recording or to historic conservation) may also be considered.